iltuoconsulenteit/DocCropper/UPDATES.md

 # Updates

+## 2025-09-09
+- Licenses can be activated by uploading a signed token file from the web UI
+- Added `generate_license_file.py` helper to create signed license files with `LICENSE_SECRET`

 ## 2025-09-07
 - On Windows, compile lightweight wrappers so Task Manager lists `DocCropper.exe` and `DocCropperTray.exe` instead of generic Python names